The Scottish Arts Trust is promoting a series of concerts of contemporary music, by Scottish and other important contemporary British composers.

 The Trust’s concert series aims to provide a platform for works by composers covering a wide contemporary spectrum, especially those with a connection to Scotland, who may not otherwise be given the chance of public performances.
 The concerts are generally held in the intimate setting of the Scottish Arts Club although we hope to present these works in larger venues as demand rises.

-CHICK LYALL and ROB HALL, return with a programme of contemporary jazz on saxophones and piano, on Sunday 22 September, 2019.
+CHICK LYALL and ROB HALL, returned with a programme of contemporary jazz on saxophones and piano, on Sunday 22 September, 2019.

 Chick Lyall graduated from Glasgow University after studying piano with Gusztav Fenyo and composition under Lyell Cresswell.
 Active as a pianist and composer in both Jazz and Classical music, he has written for and performed with the SCO, McFall's Chamber, RSNO, ECAT Red Note Ensemble and theScottish National Jazz Orchestra.